 Despite being the largest province, Balochistan is home to only seven percent of Pakistan’s population, or 13 million people (approximately).
 The region has been the seat of much internal strife and political turmoil.

 By October 1947, however, domestic political pressure forced Jinnah to change his stance and he demanded that Kalat join the newly formed Pakistan.
 The Khan of Kalat refused and this prompted the Pakistan Army to invade, occupy, and annex Kalat (April 1st, 1948).
-It has been nearly since 70 years, but the wounds of the forced accession refuse to heal.
+It has been nearly 70 years since, but the wounds of the forced accession refuse to heal.

 Balochistan is a land rich in mineral deposits and natural resources with an abundance of gold, copper, oil, and natural gas.
 It still remains one of the poorest and least developed regions of Pakistan; Baloch separatists accuse the central administration of keeping the region in shambles for fear that economic prosperity will strengthen separatist tendencies.